 What are the main differences between the sun and other stars?

-The main differences huh?
-I guess the most important difference between our Sun and other stars is that the Sun is closer to Earth than any other star.
-The other possible differences are mass, size, temperature, and age.
+The most important difference between our Sun and other stars is that the Sun is closer to Earth than any other star.
+Other possible differences between stars are mass, size, temperature, and age.

-The temperature of a star can be figured out by what color it is.
+The temperature of a star can be determined through its color.
 Stars which are cooler than our Sun are red and orange.
-Stars hotter than ours are white, or blue-white.
-Our Sun is a middle-aged star, about five billion years old.
+Stars hotter than the yellow of our Sun are white, or blue-white.
+Our Sun is a middle aged-star, about five billion years old.
 As stars age they change in size, temperature, and can even lose mass.
 Stars are classified on the Hertzsprung-Russel (HR) diagram (shown in the picture), on which our Sun is classified as a main sequence star.
 Stars go through many life stages, and move around on the diagram as they age.